Concordium/concordium-base/smart-contracts/docs/src/general/contract-module.rst

   contain the `.` symbol.

 .. note::
-    If you develop smart contracts using Rust and ``concordium-sc-base``, the procedural macros ``#[init(...)]`` and ``#[receive(...)]`` sets up the correct naming scheme.
+    If you develop smart contracts using Rust and ``concordium-std``, the procedural macros ``#[init(...)]`` and ``#[receive(...)]`` sets up the correct naming scheme.